tinyheero/wessim/README.md

 The following programs are required to run Wessim (in ideal target mode) or to prepare input files:

-* Python (2.7): Wessim was written for Python 2.7.
-It will not work with Python 3.
+* Python (2.7): Wessim was written for Python 2.7. **It will not work with Python 3**.
 You'll need these packages:
     + `pysam`
     + `numpy`
 * `faToTwoBit`: go to http://hgdownload.cse.ucsc.edu/admin/exe/ and download faToTwoBit.
 This is required to convert your FASTA file to .2bit
 * `samtools`: samtools is needed to index your sample genome FASTA file (samtools faidx).
-* GemSim error models: Wessim uses GemSim's empirical error models for NGS read generation.
+* GemSim error models:
+    + Wessim uses GemSim's empirical error models for NGS read generation.
 Go to GemSim's project page (http://sourceforge.net/projects/gemsim/) to download GemSim.
 You will find several model files (e.g. `ill100v4_p.gzip`) under models directory.
 Save them and remember their location.

 ## How to Run